-The schema for sudo in OpenLDAP form is also included in the EXAMPLES section.
+The schema in OpenLDAP format is also included in the EXAMPLES section.

 Configuring ldap.conf

 Sudo reads the /etc/ldap.conf file for LDAP-specific configuration.
 Typically, this file is shared between different LDAP-aware clients.
 As such, most of the settings are not sudo-specific.
 Note that sudo parses /etc/ldap.conf itself and may support options that differ from those described in the system's ldap.conf(5) manual.
 The path to ldap.conf may be overridden via the ldap\conf plugin argument in sudo.conf(5).